GaloisInc/cryptol-specs/Primitive/Symmetric/Cipher/Block/PRINCE.md

         ct = 0xae25ad3ca8fa9ccf
 ```

-### B All Sboxes for the PRINCE-Familty Up To Equivalence
+### B All Sboxes for the PRINCE-Family Up To Equivalence

 In Table 3 we list all Sboxes for the PRINCE-Family, up to affine equivalence.
-Note that `S0` is equivalent to the inverse function `F16` and the Sbox of PRINCE defined in Section 2 is equivalent to S7.
+Note that `S0` is
+equivalent to the inverse function `F16` and the Sbox of PRINCE defined in Section 2 is equivalent
+to S7.

 | | |
 | -- | -- |